-German specialist race bike builders Krämer Motorcycles have revealed they are developing a new GP2 concept, which uses KTM’s parallel twin 790 Duke engine within an all-new trellis frame, will be available from spring 2020.
+German specialist race bike builders Krämer Motorcycles have revealed that their latest GP2R machine, which uses KTM’s parallel-twin 790 Duke engine within an all-new trellis frame, will be available from spring 2020.

 "KTM, with its 790 Duke, offered an engine that was predestined to inspire us to go ahead with the 'GP2' project.
 Our know-how in construction and our production competence assured we were able to develop a fantastic racing bike based on the twin-cylinder concept."